 After the Court remanded Fisher I in July 2014, the Fifth Circuit reaffirmed UT’s race-conscious admissions policy, now applying a stricter standard of scrutiny.
 Abigail Fisher, the petitioner, argued that the University had not clearly articulated its compelling interest and that the racial consideration race was not sufficiently narrowly tailored, as the University already had a successful race-neutral alternative.
 The case once again reached the Supreme Court.
 In Fisher II, UT’s admissions policy continued to generate considerable public attention.
 UT received support from sixty-eight amicus briefs; the petitioner enjoyed the support of fourteen.
 Many amici, however, filed briefs that were entirely or nearly identical to those they had filed in Fisher I, with the vast majority of briefs in both Fisher cases promoting a utilitarian pedagogical and commercial interest in diversity.

 An algorithmic analysis of the Fisher I and Fisher II amicus briefs highlights the salience of the utilitarian trend in both sets of briefs.
-Here, as in the Michigan cases, I used the Keyness function to identify words that appear with unusual frequency in the Fisher amicus briefs compared to the amicus briefs submitted to the Court in the two other pairs of cases examined in this article: Michigan and SFFA.
+Here, as in the Michigan cases, I used the keyness function to identify words that appear with unusual frequency in the Fisher amicus briefs compared to the amicus briefs submitted to the Court in the two other pairs of cases examined in this article: Michigan and SFFA.
 In the comparison of the Fisher amici with both the Michigan amici and the SFFA amici, no words that clearly identify either a utilitarian trend or an egalitarian trend appeared with unusual frequency, probably due to the strong resemblance of the amicus briefs submitted in the Fisher and SFFA cases.
 The words benefits, innovation, workforce, preparation, however, appear with unusual frequency in the Fisher amicus briefs in comparison to those in Michigan.
 More significantly, the collocates analysis showed that benefits, educational, profession, prepares, invention, and workforce were likely to appear within a seven-word proximity to diversity.
 This analysis validates the proposition that in both Fisher I and Fisher II, the amici supporting affirmative action reinterpreted the meaning of diversity to endorse utilitarian values.

 In its decision in Fisher II, issued in 2016, the Court upheld race-conscious admission policies in higher education.
 Delivering the opinion of the Court, Justice Kennedy affirmed that “the educational benefits that flow from student body diversity” are a compelling state interest.
 He did not offer any new or determining understanding of diversity.
 Instead, as Richard Ford observes, he allowed greater deference to the universities “in defining those intangible characteristics, like student body diversity, that are central to its identity and educational mission.”
 Unlike past (and future) cases, it seems that in Fisher II, the Court took a step back and invited the universities to define their own compelling interest in student-body diversity.